BrindleDigital/rentfetch/readme.txt

 == Changelog ==

+= 0.4.7 =

+* Changing the default on the Floorplan search images to contain instead of cover
+* Adding the dividers between floorplan attributes in the floorplans search

 = 0.4.6 =

 * Adding PUC back in since it's going to be like 70 days until we could possibly be on WP.org